grusin-db/uc-azure-account-scim-sync-py/README.md

 ## Azure Datalake Storage Gen2 (cache storage) Authentication

-Sync tools uses cache of translation of AAD/Entra object_ids (example: 748fa79a-aaaa-40a5-9597-1b50cbb9a392) to Databricks Account IDs (1236734578586).
+Sync tools uses cache of translation of AAD/Entra object IDs (example: 748fa79a-aaaa-40a5-9597-1b50cbb9a392) to Databricks Account object IDs (1236734578586).
 This cache is automatically maintained and is self healing, hence it does not have any side effects except allowing scim sync tool to run 10x faster with it, than without.

 For storing the cache tools needs to have access to a container and optionally a subfolder, where it can write it's cache files.

 Auth uses `azure-identity` python package which offers [variety of authentication methods](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python#defaultazurecredential), the two common ones used are:

 - **Azure CLI**, refer to section above (ADD auth) for details:
-  - Once logged in, additionally you will need to configure two environment variables:
+  - Once logged in, additionally set two environment variables:
     - `AZURE_STORAGE_ACCOUNT_NAME` - the name of the azure storage account, for example: `myscimsync`
     - `AZURE_STORAGE_CONTAINER` - the name of the container, for example: `data`.
 The name can be followed by a subfolder for example `data\some\folder` will cause cache to be written to container `data` and then placed in `some\folder` folder
 - **Environment** allowing authentication of service principals via environment variables.
 Auth method mainly used in devops.
 Set following [variables](https://github.com/fsspec/adlfs#setting-credentials):